What Really Matters to Consumers When Producing Video

 The bitterness of low quality lasts long after the sweetness of the low price wears off...Benjamin Franklin

 The number one question every video production company gets: How much does a video cost?
 You'll never get a straight answer and if you do, walk away.
 The reason you'll never get a straight answer is because there are so many variables involved with video.
 Let's, for a minute, think of video as a car.
 We want a new car but there are many choices and options within those choices to choose from.
-You can buy a Ford Fiesta (a reliable, affordable general purpose car) or you can buy a Rolls Royce Phantom (a very powerful, super expensive, ultra luxurious car) or perhaps you might need a Ford 350 Pickup (a heavy duty pickup used for specific purposes).
+You can buy a Ford Fiesta (a reliable, affordable general-purpose car) or you can buy a Rolls Royce Phantom (a very powerful, super expensive, ultra-luxurious car) or perhaps you might need a Ford 350 Pickup (a heavy-duty pickup used for specific purposes).

-A video is the same way because there are different purposes for a video and many different elements involved in producing video.
-The pickup truck might be a trade show video which is used for that one and very specific purpose: to get someone's attention at the booth.
+A video is the same way because there are different purposes for a video and many different elements involved in producing a video.
+The pickup truck might be a trade show video that is used for that one very specific purpose: to get someone's attention at the booth.
 The video will deliver for that specific purpose but if you try and use it for something other than that purpose, it may not work.

-With so many various uses for video everything is a toss up until you know what the strategic play of the video is.
+With so many various uses for video, everything is a toss-up until you know what the strategic play of the video is.
 If you need another example try this: You could hire your nephew to shoot a video on his iPhone (who would probably hold it the wrong way) or you could hire James Cameron (Titanic, Avatar) to make it for you.
 Sure, your nephew might do it for close to nothing but you'll be the joke in your industry once someone sees that video.
-Hiring James Cameron on the other hand will give you a beautiful, groundbreaking, money making, epic story remembered throughout history, but it will cost you a million or two upfront.
+Hiring James Cameron on the other hand will give you a beautiful, groundbreaking, money-making, epic story remembered throughout history, but it will cost you a million or two upfront.

-The point being, the cost of the video is the last thing you should base your decision on because there is such a wide dynamic.
+The point is, that the cost of the video is the last thing you should base your decision on because there is such a wide dynamic.
 Doing it on the cheap is not the solution and making a blockbuster may not be an option.
 It will be up to you to find the middle ground, one that meets your long-term strategic goals and your budget.

 Additional considerations when choosing a Philadelphia production company.

 -Length- have a conversation about the length of your video.
 If it's going online then most production companies should know what the optimal length for a video is.
-With so many uses for video it is critical to find that sweet spot length for maximum engagement.
+With so many uses for video, it is critical to find that sweet spot length for maximum engagement.
 Too long and people will lose interest and click off the video - too short and you'll leave them guessing.
-Never assume the new agency on the block, your intern, or even a wedding videographer knows how to create a powerful business video that has a strategic advantages and moves the sales needle.
+Never assume the new agency on the block, your intern, or even a wedding videographer knows how to create a powerful business video that has strategic advantages and moves the sales needle.

 -The latest in technology.
 Probably a saying you hear a lot.
 But that saying should go without saying.
 Everyone uses the latest technology.
 You have to or you get left behind.
 Things change so rapidly and technology is so cheap these days you can't not use the latest and greatest.
 Don't be impressed with someone claiming to use the latest technology...that should be a given, especially in this industry.

 -Legal considerations.
-When talking with a video production company they should be aware and make you aware of any legal ramifications you might possibly run into.
+When talking with a video production company they should be aware and make you aware of any legal ramifications you might run into.
 This will include any copyright issues that you might run into as well, such as photo or video licensing, along with the big one, music licensing.
 They should guide you away from making any false statements on video and provide proper release forms if you're using professional talent.

 With online video being so popular the question business owners need to ask themselves is: When am I going to start my video project?
 Luckily, if you want to get started sooner rather than later, our video production battle plan will help you get started.